How to Craft Beautiful Egg Ornaments You Can Keep Forever

 Each year, after painstakingly decorating all those gorgeous eggs it's sad to see them smashed and scattered, nothing but some shell remnants ground into the carpeting to remind you of their former grandeur.
 But you can keep these unique and eclectic egg ornaments around long after Easter is gone.

-Some of These Non-Traditional Easter Egg Ornaments Can be Displayed at Any Time of the Year, and Would Make Great Christmas Ornaments
+Some of These Non-Traditional Easter Egg Ornaments Can be Displayed at Any Time of the Year.
+They Would Make Great Christmas Ornaments

 How to Empty out the Eggs